 Best part of living in this area

-For me, a major advantage to living in Montpellier is the weather, and being really close to the coast and the countryside: I can drive to the beach in 15 minutes, or be walking in a vineyard in less than an hour.
-It’s usually dry and quite warm, so it’s easy to spend a lot of time outdoors, and as a result, I do far more sport and outdoor activities than I did when I lived in London.
+For me, a major advantage to living in Montpellier is the weather.
+Another big plus is being really close to the coast and the countryside.
+I can drive to the beach in 15 minutes, or be walking in a vineyard in less than an hour.
+It’s usually dry and quite warm, so it’s easy to spend a lot of time outdoors.
+As a result, I do far more sport and outdoor activities than I did when I lived in London.